 - Making masks from materials that will hold up to daily washing and drying.
 Wash and dry newly sewn masks before using them for the first time.

-- Washing your hands with alcohol-based hand rub or soap and water before putting on a mask, immediately after removing it, or if you touch the mask while using it.
+- Cleaning your hands with alcohol-based hand sanitizers or soap and water before putting on a mask, immediately after removing it or if you touch the mask while using it.

 - The mask should fit snugly around your mouth and nose.
 A metal wire sewn or built into the mask will help it conform to the bridge of your nose.

-- There are relatively few studies of the effectiveness of masks made from homemade materials.
-Whether you use cotton fabrics, paper-based shop towels, or other materials, try to strike a balance between the materials you already have at home, how easy it will be to breathe while wearing the mask for extended periods away from home, and whether or not you would prefer to craft a new mask every day (paper) or wash and reuse your mask(s).
+- Whether you use cotton fabrics, paper-based shop towels or other materials, try to strike a balance between the materials you already have at home, how easy it will be to breathe while wearing the mask for extended periods away from home and whether or not you would prefer to craft a new mask every day (paper) or wash and reuse your mask(s).

 - Try to avoid touching the outer surface of the mask when removing it.
 Remove the mask by untying it or unfastening the ear loops.
 Place it in a bag or bin away from small children or pets until it can be laundered.

 This does not replace but enhances other IDPH guidance concerning social distancing and universal masking in congregate living facilities.